 6. That’s it!

-*Note when using Google Tag Manager, you’ll want to avoid duplicating the GA script and running it twice.
-Most of the time, your GTM code script will include your Google Analytics script.
+*Pro Tip: when using Google Tag Manager, you’ll want to avoid duplicating the GA script and running it twice.
+Your GTM code script should already include your Google Analytics script.
 Therefore, you can remove the duplicate GA script generated from here.

 The Bottom Line / TLDR